sciencebox/kuboxed/README.md

 - The SWAN service requires at least one worker node where to run single-user's session.
 This node should be labeled as "nodeApp=swan-users".
 Adding more worker nodes provides the ability to scale out the capacity of the service according to the number of concurrent sessions it has to sustain.
 The EOS fuse client and the CVMFS client will be automatically deployed on all the nodes labeled as "nodeApp=swan-users";
 - The container responsible for spawning, managing, and proxying multiple Jupyter sessions ("jupyterhub") will be downloaded and executed on the node labeled with `nodeApp=swan`, requires access to the hostNetwork of the node, and the container path `/srv/jupyterhub/jupyterhub_data` must be stored on persistent media.

+#### Site-specific paramenters

+Few configuration parameters are site-specific and require modifications to the `SWAN.yaml` file.
+Consider changing, in the environment variable section:

+1. For "swan", the envvar `HOSTNAME` must match the FQDN of the node where the "jupyterhub" container will execute.
+Please, adjust it accordingly to your DNS configuration.

+#### Service internals parameters

 It is possible to configure some of the service internals via environment variables in `SWAN.yaml`:

-1. For "swan", `CONTAINER_IMAGE` can be used to specify the base image for single-user's sessions;
+1. For "swan", the envvar `CONTAINER_IMAGE` can be used to specify the base image for single-user's sessions;
-2. For "swan", `NODE_SELECTOR_KEY` and `NODE_SELECTOR_VALUE` should match "nodeApp" and "swan-users", respectively, so that JupyterHubs knows on which nodes single-user's sessions must be spawned.
-In case the label of SWAN worker nodes is modified, these two envvars must be updated consistently.
+2. For "swan", the envvars `NODE_SELECTOR_KEY` and `NODE_SELECTOR_VALUE` must match "nodeApp" and "swan-users", respectively.
+In case the label identifying SWAN worker nodes is modified, please update these two envvars consistently.
-3. For "swan", `HTTP_PORT` specifies the listening port for HTTP traffic.
+3. For "swan", the envvar `HTTP_PORT` specifies the listening port for HTTP traffic.
 Same for `HTTPS_PORT` and HTTPS traffic.
-The default setting is port 80 and 443, respectively.
+The default setting are ports 80 and 443, respectively.